 The effects of implementing AA1 at the Cow Creek Development would be the same as for the Proposed Action.
-Disturbance to and temporary removal of vegetation would occur and would result in minor adverse effects on riparian areas (0.15 acre) and seeps (0.006 acre).
-The narrow fringe of emergent freshwater wetland along the shoreline of the Cow Creek forebay would be adversely affected by the dewatering and backfilling of the Cow Creek forebay.
-As previously stated, the forebay area (1.0 acre) would go from open water to an area with re-established vegetation, after reseeding with the appropriate seed mixture.
-This would be supplemented over the long-term by regrowth from the existing seed bank in the bank material used in backfilling and the natural pioneering of species from nearby vegetation communities.
-Over the long-term it is expected that the forebay area would undergo successional stages of plant re-growth that may include new riparian areas depending on the sustaining hydrology and soils.
+Disturbance to and temporary removal of vegetation would occur resulting in minor adverse effects on riparian areas (0.15 acre) and seeps (0.006 acre).
+The narrow fringe of shoreline emergent freshwater wetland along the Cow Creek forebay would be adversely affected by the dewatering and backfilling of the forebay.
+The 1 acre forebay would go from open water to an area with established vegetation, after reseeding.
+This would be supplemented over the long-term by re-growth from the existing seed bank in the bank material used in backfilling and the natural pioneering of species from nearby vegetation communities.
+Over the long-term the forebay would undergo successional stages of plant re-growth that may include new riparian areas depending on the sustaining hydrology and soils.
 Hooten Gulch would return to a more natural seasonal hydrologic regime.

-The special status species, big-scale balsam-root, possibly would be adversely affected during roadway improvements necessary for the implementation of the Proposed Action.
+The special status species, big-scale balsam-root, possibly would be adversely affected during roadway improvements needed to implement the Proposed Action.
 However, the implementation of proposed pre-construction surveys and avoidance of identified populations would minimize the potential for adverse effects.
-PM&E measures BOTA-2 and BOTA-3 implement pre-construction surveys for special status plant species and also provide for the placement of an on-call biological monitor responsible for conducting worker environmental awareness training for construction personnel on special status species present in the area and avoidance and minimization measures to be implemented.
+PM&E measures BOTA-2 and BOTA-3 implement pre-construction surveys for special status plant species and also provide for the placement of an on-call biological monitor to conduct worker environmental awareness training for construction personnel on special status species present and avoidance and minimization measures to be implemented.
 In addition, if temporary disturbance occurs to a portion of a population, DOI and Cal Fish and Game recommend that the licensee "stockpile" the top 10 in. of soil from the area to be disturbed, protect the soil from exposure to weed seeds, and return the stockpiled soil when activities are complete.
-Commission staff concurs with this recommendation from the resource agencies.
-This action should safely protect the seed bank and allow the special status plants to re-establish in the area after deconstruction is completed, and is consistent with PM&E BOTA-3.
+Commission staff concurs with this agency recommendation.
+This action should safely protect the seed bank and allow the special status plants to re-establish in the area after deconstruction is completed.

-Proposed PM&E measures BOTA-1, BOTA-2 and BOTA-3 are consistent with the terms and conditions and recommendations made by Cal Fish and Game, DOI, and NMFS and would work to protect vegetation, wetlands, and riparian areas including special status species at the Cow Creek Development, resulting in minor adverse impacts to botanical resources within the Cow Creek Development.
+Proposed PM&E measures BOTA-1, BOTA-2 and BOTA-3 are consistent with the terms and conditions and recommendations made by Cal Fish and Game, DOI, and NMFS and would work to protect vegetation, wetlands, and riparian areas including special status species, resulting in minor adverse impacts to botanical resources within the Cow Creek Development.

 Action Alternative 1 would result in the same impacts to vegetation at the Cow Creek Development as those that would occur under the Proposed Action.
-Minor adverse impacts to vegetation communities within the Cow Creek Development would occur as a result of the Proposed Action.
+Minor adverse impacts to vegetation communities within the Cow Creek Development would result from the Proposed Action.
 These impacts would be short-term as vegetation is reestablished through reseeding and restoration planting of native species; implemented monitoring of restored areas would minimize additional impacts from erosion and ensure that vegetative cover is successfully established.
-Over the long-term these areas would go through natural successional processes and return to natural vegetation communities represented within the existing Cow Creek Development.
-Big-scale balsam-root populations within the Cow Creek Development would be avoided as practicable during activities, and proposed measures BOTA-2 and BOTA-3 would be implemented to protect and mitigate this sensitive plant species.
+Over the long-term these areas would go through natural successional processes and return to natural vegetation communities represented within the existing area.
+Big-scale balsam-root populations within the Cow Creek Development would be avoided as practicable during activities, and proposed measures BOTA-2 and BOTA-3 would protect and mitigate this sensitive plant species.